Mullein: Nature’s Ally for Respiratory Health

 Look for organic mullein tea bags or certified oil from reputable suppliers.
 Check labels to confirm seed-free products.

-Premium 50 Mullein Leaf Tea Bags.
-Made with 100% Pure Mullein Leaves, for Lungs Cleanse and Respiratory Support, No Flavoring & No Additives & Caffeine Free.
+ULTHMOK Premium Mullein Leaf Tea,50 Tea Bags.for Lungs Cleanse and Respiratory Support, No Additives & Caffeine Free.

 100% wild harvested mullein, and no chemicals are used during the entire growth process